 - Quick reference desk cards

-On one project I was involved with, an important company event was each Friday afternoon around 2 pm.
+Sample case: On one project I was involved with, an important company event was each Friday afternoon around 2 pm.
 Almost everyone in the company came down to the cafeteria because there was free popcorn from a classic antique popcorn maker.
 The company had about 500 people, and the weekly popcorn had become part of the corporate culture.
-So guess where I was at 2 pm for a couple Friday afternoons with a table, balloons, laptop and project material ready for show and tell?
+So guess where I was at 2 pm for several Friday afternoons with my table, balloons, laptop and project material ready for show and tell?
 Be creative and if you can, try and make it fun.

 At the end of this process, you should have a complete communication schedule that lists each communication event along with: